-Colorado CyberKnife has adopted the “best-in-class” technologies (CyberKnife and Tomotherapy) to treat candidates for Radiotherapy and Radiosurgery as well or better than other treatment modalities (surgery, proton therapy, chemotherapy, brachytherapy, davinci, gammaknife,…) at a fraction of the cost.
+Colorado CyberKnife has adopted the “best-in-class” technologies to treat candidates for Radiotherapy and Radiosurgery as well or better than other treatment modalities (surgery, proton therapy, chemotherapy, brachytherapy, davinci, gammaknife,…) at a fraction of the cost.

 The nation was shocked to learn Sen. John McCain (R-AZ.) was diagnosed with an aggressive form of brain cancer.
 Now, there are relatively recent advances in treatment, helping patients beat the odds.